rodcul/scrum/index.md

 ---
 layout: page
-title: Hello World!
+title: SCRUM for Startups
-tagline: Supporting tagline
+tagline: The no bullshit approach to shipping product
 ---
 {% include JB/setup %}